Read This First

 Prompt 2: Explain point-by-point one salient example of overfitting.

-The section works by contrast: Polynomial Regression as a load-bearing piece and Overfitting a Spam Filter: A Case Study as a test case.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Polynomial Regression as a load-bearing piece and Overfitting a Spam Filter: A Case Study as a test case.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Polynomial Regression distinct from Overfitting a Spam Filter: A Case Study.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Polynomial Regression distinct from Overfitting a Spam Filter: A Case Study.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-The added methodological insight is that Overfitting in Scientific Models should be judged by how it handles error.
+The methodological question in Overfitting in Scientific Models is how the view handles error.
 A view becomes more scientific when it can say what would count against it, not merely what makes it attractive.

 A researcher is trying to model the relationship between the amount of fertilizer used and the yield of a crop using polynomial regression.
 They collect a small dataset with 10 data points and decide to fit a polynomial regression model to this data.